-The Classic Brass band was established in early 1988.
-It was the brainchild of David Maker of the University of Connecticut, who conceived of the band as a way to provide the opportunity for adult musicians (e.g. UConn alumni) to continue active involvement in music after graduating from school or college.
-During the first year or so, Classic Brass rehearsed regularly and presented several public concerts in central Connecticut towns.
-An early high point was a performance at the 1st Annual Adult Wind Band Festival, held at Faneuil Hall in Boston, MA on 7 May 1989.
-Unfortunately, later that same year Maker withdrew as Director.
-Thereafter ensued some seven plus lean years during which Classic Brass struggled continuously with instability in leadership, personnel and direction.
+The Classic Brass band was established in 1988.
+It was the brainchild of David Maker, a member of the University of Connecticut music faculty for 45 years.
+He conceived of the band as a way to provide UConn alumni, and other talented area musicians, an opportunity to continue performing after their college years.
+During its first few years, Classic Brass presented several public concerts in central Connecticut.
+An early high point was a May 1989 performance at the 1st Annual Wind Band Festival, held at Faneuil Hall in Boston, MA.

 As the band has evolved over the years, it has been fortunate to have several talented and dedicated directors.
 Under the capable direction of Corinne Zanetti from 1997-1999, the band become a regularly performing musical organization, adopting a schedule of performances typically consisting of two concerts in the late spring and another two in the late fall/holiday season, including frequent appearances at the popular Festival of Trees & Traditions at the Wadsworth Atheneum in Hartford, CT.